irrelevation/talks/Web Security.md

 ## TODO

 - A short intro to all ## headings under 2.
+- trust boundaries, shift from server-side to trusted service layers
 - Single vs multi factor auth
+- the principle of least privilege
-- Add Tips from PragProg
+- Add Tips from The Pragmatic Programmer Chapter 43
 - Fill Glossary
 - Session: cookie vs tokens
 - Tokens: tampering, enveloping, replay, null cypher, and key substitution attacks